 Step 4: Select Payment Methods to Accept

 Choose which payment methods you want to accept.
 At a minimum, enable credit and debit cards.
 You can also toggle on digital wallets (Apple Pay, Google Pay) and buy-now-pay-later options.
-You can always add or remove methods later from the Accept Payments settings.
+You can add or remove methods later from the Accept Payments settings.

 Step 5: Review and Agree to Wix Payments Terms